maxim2266/FullFIX/doc/faq.md

 specification, which will certainly hurt the performance.
 That does not mean the support cannot be added to this library, it all depends on if there is a substantial amount of interest in such a support.

+**Q.**: _What is the difference between this parser and [FFP](https://github.com/maxim2266/FFP)?_

+**A.**: Advantages of FullFIX over the FFP parser are:
+- Speed (up to x2, depending on the FIX specification size);
+- Error handling more conformant to the standard;
+- XML specification compiler.

+The same time, FFP has the following advantages:
+- Works for both Linux and Windows;
+- Simpler specification definition via the provided C macros.